JHastings46/BayesBall-Forecasting-2026-season/README.md

 whose shape is learned from the data.
 This creates **shrinkage**: players with few plate appearances get pulled toward the league average (the model distrusts their small sample), while players with a full season of data stand on their own.
-Genuine outliers still stand out as evidence accumulates — but hot streaks in tiny samples get discounted automatically.
+Genuine outliers still stand out as evidence accumulates, but hot streaks in tiny samples get discounted automatically.
 This is what stops the model from overreacting to noise.

 ---